Illustration for: Paytm partners with Groq to run AI workloads on GroqCloud hardware

 Related Topics: #Paytm #Groq #GroqCloud #AI #inference #hardware #cloud #risk assessment #fraud detection

-Paytm has teamed up with Groq, a U.S. hardware specialist, to run AI inference on GroqCloud.
-The aim?
+Paytm has hooked up with Groq, a U.S. hardware shop, to run AI inference on GroqCloud.
+The goal is clear: speed up transactions, tighten risk checks, catch fraud better and give users a richer experience.

 Common Questions Answered